Strangers at Drakeshaugh by Northumbrian

-We’d been crossing the River Coquet when Annie had started protesting about her brother’s prodding.
-We’d reached the castle car park when Mike pointed the woman out.
+We’d been crossing the River Coquet when Annie had started protesting about her brother’s prodding and we had just reached the castle car park when Mike pointed the woman out.
 I wondered where she had come from.
 I know everyone on our side of the river, in Alwinton and the surrounding farms.
 On this side, the south side, we had only passed two properties and I know who lives there, too.
 There was nowhere else.

 Unless … unless someone had actually bought Drakeshaugh.
-The old farmhouse had been derelict for years, but as I considered the possibilities I realised that there was nowhere else she could have come from.
+The old farmhouse had been derelict for years, but as I considered the possibilities I realised that there was nowhere else the redheaded woman could have come from.
 Drakeshaugh was a mile and a half from Harbottle, up the track alongside Drakestone Burn.
-If she was from Drakeshaugh she had walked along the old and rutted track, and then along this road, while pushing two kids and holding the third.
+If she was from Drakeshaugh that meant she’d walked along the old and rutted track, and then along this road, while pushing two kids and holding on to the third.

 ‘Anyone mentioned any newcomers to you?’
 I asked.

 ‘You keep up with the gossip, Jacqui, not me,’ said Mike.
 ‘We’ll find out soon enough; she’ll be taking the lad to school.
 He was in uniform.’
 My husband had noticed the boy.
 Sometimes I underestimate him.
 After nine years of marriage I should know better.